 Kalinzu Forest – Chimpanzee Tracking – Hiking Trails, Birding

-Kalinzu Forest – Chimpanzee Tracking is accessible from the Mweya area of Queen Elizabeth Park it is 4 hour plus drive – this is a National Forest – Minimum Age for Chimpanzee Tracking is 12 and not 15 to the delight of many a pre-teen.
+Kalinzu Forest – Chimpanzee Tracking is accessible from the Mweya area of Queen Elizabeth Park it is a 45-minute drive – this is a National Forest where Minimum Age for Chimpanzee Tracking is 12 and not 15 to the delight of many a pre-teen.

 Kalinzu Forest is near to Queen Elizabeth Park and chimpanzee trekking here is usually better than in the Kyambura Gorge.

 You can make Kalinzu Forest Reserve an all-day outing by hitting the excellent hiking trails and birding that are found here in Kalinzu Forest.

 There are four hiking trails in the forest and hikes are from an hour to all day in length.